SwiftGen/templates/Documentation/storyboards/default.md

 ## When to use it

-This template is the default template used by SwiftGen when parsing storyboards for UIKit platforms (iOS, tvOS and watchOS).
+- When you need to generate *Swift 2* code
-It generates Swift 2 code and is suitable for most needs.
+- You want to generate code for UIKit platforms (iOS, tvOS and watchOS)

 ## Customization